Reporting Child Abuse - Alaska

 If there is an emergency situation and the Department of Health and Social Services cannot be reached, the statute allows a person to make the report to a law enforcement officer who is then required to take action and notify the Department of Health and Social Services as soon as possible.

-The statute defines child abuse as physical injury, neglect, mental injury, sexual abuse, sexual exploitation or other maltreatment of a child that harm the health or welfare of the child.
+The statute defines child abuse as physical injury, neglect, mental injury, sexual abuse, sexual exploitation or other maltreatment of a child that harms the health or welfare of the child.

 To access the entire child abuse reporting chapter of the official Alaska Code online, follow: